 I also wrote personal essays for Canadian newspapers and magazines.
 One of these – Trips From There to Here – won a Gold Medal at the 1995 National Magazine Awards.
 Many of my essays relate to coastal perspectives, and my life with horses and dogs – and many were humorous.

 In 1997, after moving to the East Coast of Canada, I wrote more personal essays for both provincial and national newspapers and magazines.
 In 2012, an article I wrote on Canadian comedian and actor Shaun Majumder won a Gold Award at the Atlantic Journalism Awards.

-Now based in Halifax, Nova Scotia, I continue to write for provincial magazines, specializing in profiles of all sorts, including authors, musicians, business people, businesses, philanthropists and politicians.
+Now based in Cape Breton, Nova Scotia, I continue to write for provincial magazines, and do some work for community newspapers.
+I specialize in profiles of all sorts, including authors, musicians, artists, business people, and entrepreneurs.
 I also continue to write about wildlife, horses and dogs, both in article and book form.

 I have written four books and hope to begin a fifth non-fiction title soon.
 My new book, Somebeachsomewhere: The Harness Racing Legend from a One-Horse Stable comes out with Nimbus Publishing in June 2021.